miklevin/LinuxPythonvimgit.com/journal.md

 if you will, but I’ll see you soon.

 Every Little Thing Gets Done.
 Or, ELTgd.
-That’s my new mantra now, Instead of ELPGD which resonates ***Help God***, which I’ve been toying with lately.
+That’s my new mantra now, Instead of ELPGD for Every Little Thing Gets Done which resonates ***Help God***, which I’ve been toying with lately.
 I’m improving it to ELTgd which resonates ***Felt Good***.
 Yup.
 When every little thing gets done, it feels good.
 Recently, I’ve started dispensing with a number of those little “makes all the difference” projects.

 LPvg stand for Linux, Python, vim & git as anyone who follows me even a little bit probably know by now.
 The v and the g are lowercase because vim and git are